samcooper12/ETL-Project/final_report.md

     The goal was to store (a) the species in Glacier National Park and (b) the status (threatened or endangered) of potential species in the region.

     We transformed the final dataframes to json, making sure to orient as records.

+    We set up a mongo database for the data.
+We loaded the Glacier National Park data into a collection and loaded the IUCN data into another collection.